Thursday, October 31, 2024

 Abbas paused on that thought.
 Had he truly done so?

 No, no, that couldn’t be right.
 Sure, his plans for the Living Core had been quite advanced--perhaps the most advanced individual item he’d ever developed, even--but it just didn’t make sense to him that it could have manifested an entire personality without him realizing.
 Its ability to “think” shouldn’t have even been that sophisticated.
-It was only meant to simplify complex process and bridge the sensory gap for individuals who could not innately detect ardor.
+It was only meant to simplify complex processes and bridge the sensory gap for individuals who could not innately detect ardor.

 This didn’t make sense.
 How could it have--?